 - Onions and Garlic, would soup be soup without onions and garlic?
 Use sweet or yellow onions for this recipe.
 And please chop the garlic with a knife for a more pure garlic flavor.
 Using a garlic press brings out the oil in garlic and makes it stronger in flavor.

-- Dairy, Sour cream and half and half make this soup beautiful and creamy.
+- Dairy, Sour cream and cream make this soup simply decadent.

 - Spices for butternut squash soup, Curry, cumin and cayenne are the backbone to the luscious flavor of this soup.